SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE5/README.md

 ## Goal of this Exercise 🎯

-In this exercise you will learn how to use the Terrafomr Provider for CloudFoundry and create a space.
+In this exercise you will learn how to use the [Terraform Provider for CloudFoundry](https://registry.terraform.io/providers/cloudfoundry/cloudfoundry/latest/docs) and create a space.

 ### Step 3: Adjust the provider configuration